Scams in Cuba are common, annoying and pretty much inevitable.

 If you are looking for the best beaches in Cuba, search no further!
 I am quite an expert on gorgeous beaches, as I grew up in Sardinia an island that has the most impressive concentration of jaw dropping beaches.

 You see, I am hardly ever impressed when I get to a beach in a place outside Sardinia.
 Don’t say this out loud, but to be honest I didn’t even find the beaches in Antigua to be that special.
 Colombia?
 I was hardly amazed.
-Mention Cuba, however, and I will admit that the majority of Cuban beaches are simply gorgeous, even to a beach expert like me.
+Mention this Caribbean country, however, and I will admit that the majority of beaches are simply gorgeous, even to a beach expert like me.
+And the best part of it is that they can be enjoyed year-round!

-This post includes a selection of the best beaches in Cuba.
-I will divide them by region, and add a few tips to make the most of them.
+This post includes a selection of the best beaches the country.
+I will divide them by region, and add a few travel tips to make the most of them.

-For a more general guide about Cuba, check out my post “The Most Fantastic Things To In Do Cuba: The Ultimate Guide.”
+For a more general guide, check out my post “The Most Fantastic Things To In Do Cuba: The Ultimate Guide.”

 What are the best beaches in Cuba?